-77According to German law (§15a "Wertpapierhandelsgesetz"), members of the board have to disclose their option exercises (director's dealing).
+64According to German law (§15a "Wertpapierhandelsgesetz"), board members have to publicly disclose their option exercises (director's dealing).

-78More precisely, we presented the pre-formulated question "The information that members of the board ("Vorstand") have exercised stock options has an influence on the timing of my exercise decision".
-Answers again ranged between 1 ("I totally disagree") to 7 ("I totally agree").
+65More precisely, we presented the following pre-formulated question: "The information that board members have exercised stock options has an influence on the timing of my exercise decision".
+Answers again ranged from 1 ("I totally disagree") to 7 ("I totally agree").